facebook/infer/website/versioned_docs/version-1.0.0/checker-racerd.md

 You might wonder why it's necessary to annotate `I` -- can't RacerD just look at all the implementations of `i` at the call site for `bar`?
-Although this is a fine idea idea in principle, it's a bad idea in practice due to a (a) separate compilation and (b) our diff-based deployment model.
+Although this is a fine idea in principle, it's a bad idea in practice due to a (a) separate compilation and (b) our diff-based deployment model.
 In the example above, the compiler doesn't have to know about all implementations (or indeed, any implementations) of `I` at the time it compiles this code, so there's no